JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model